smf457524513/smf457524513.github.io/_pages/about.md

 classes: wide
 toc: false
 ---
-I am Mingfeng Shang, Ph.D., an Assistant Research Professor in the Department of Civil & Architectural Engineering & Mechanics at the University of Arizona.
-I serve as Core Faculty with the [Center for Applied Transportation Sciences (CATS)](https://appliedtransportation.arizona.edu/) and Affiliated Faculty with the [Arizona Transportation Institute (AZTI)](https://azti.arizona.edu/).
-I earned my Ph.D. from the University of Minnesota in June 2024 under [Dr. Raphael E. Stern](https://cse.umn.edu/cege/stern-raphael).
+I am Mingfeng Shang, Ph.D., a tenure-track Assistant Professor in the Department of Civil Engineering Technology, Environmental Management and Safety (CETEMS) at the Rochester Institute of Technology (RIT).
+I received my Ph.D. in Civil Engineering from the University of Minnesota in 2024 under [Dr. Raphael E. Stern](https://cse.umn.edu/cege/stern-raphael).
+Prior to joining RIT, I served as an Assistant Research Professor at the University of Arizona.

 My research focuses on integrating mathematical modeling, control theory, and AI to understand heterogeneous and mixed-autonomy traffic systems, enabling safer, more efficient, sustainable, and cyber-resilient transportation networks.

+## Open Positions 🎓 {#positions}

+* **Ph.D.
+Recruitment (Spring/Fall 2027):** I am recruiting **1–2 fully funded Ph.D. students** in Transportation Engineering at RIT.
+Research areas include traffic flow theory, connected and automated vehicles, transportation systems modeling and control, transportation data science, and intelligent transportation systems.
+Interested applicants are encouraged to email **mfsite@rit.edu** with a CV, unofficial transcript(s), and a brief cover letter describing their research background and interests.

 ## News 📰 {#news}

+* Aug.
+2026: Joined Rochester Institute of Technology (RIT) as a tenure-track Assistant Professor in the Department of Civil Engineering Technology, Environmental Management and Safety.
 * Oct.
 2025: Our project *“SPR-798: Statewide Pavement Marking Assessment for Driver-Assist Vehicle Technologies”* was successfully kicked off.
 * Aug.
 2025: Our project *“SPR-792: State of the Practice of a Data Management Office Within DOTs”* was featured at the 2025 AZTI Summit in Flagstaff and highlighted by [UA News](https://news.engineering.arizona.edu/news/university-engineers-fast-track-arizona-roadway-improvements).
 * May 2025: Presented *“Data-Driven Classification of Vehicle Driving Behavior in Mixed Traffic Using Car-Following Trajectories”* at the Transportation Research Symposium (TRS) 2025, Rotterdam, The Netherlands.